almondragon/AdvancedCompilers/Assignment-WorkingWithCFGs/README.md

 -r            | determines where a CFG is reducible

 ### How to run each mode
 Below is how to run each mode.
-Keep in mind that the provided **-c**
+Keep in mind that the provided [path] is subjective to which bril file you want to use and where it is located.

+**-c**
 ```bash
 bril2json < ../[path].bril | python3 mycfg.py -c